AHCSS00193

 Classroom site:

-Practical site:
+Practical sites:

-- Adelaide City Council Nursery:
+- Adelaide City Council Nursery: War Memorial Dr, North Adelaide SA 5006

-War Memorial Dr, North Adelaide SA 5006 - Adelaide City Council: Veale Gardens, South Terrace, Adelaide
+- Adelaide City Council: Veale Gardens, South Terrace, Adelaide

-- Adelaide Botanic Gardens:
+- Adelaide Botanic Gardens: Hackney Road, Adelaide, SA 5000

-134 Buxton Street, North Adelaide, SA 5006
+- St Laurences Priory: 134 Buxton Street, North Adelaide SA 5006

 The Institute does not provide transportation to sites and it is student’s responsibility to get there on time on practical training days either on bus or at their own transport medium.